 Do you think that after uninstalling the app, the files created while using the app go away automatically?
-Totally not.
-These files are what we called service files, leftovers, remains, or remaining files, including cache files, preferences, error reports, logs, and all other data created by an application as support files.
+Not.
+These files are what we call service files, leftovers, remains, or remaining files, including cache files, preferences, error reports, logs, and all other data created by an application as support files.
 They remain on your Mac after the applications are uninstalled.

 Worse, accumulated app leftover files may squeeze the disk space and slow the Mac performance.
-Therefore, you'd better thoroughly uninstall an app and remove its leftover files from your Mac to free up disk space, speed up your Mac, and so forth.
+Therefore, you may want to know how to delete leftover files from uninstalled program Mac to free up disk space, speed up your Mac, and so forth.